 Six Tips for Removing Earwax at Home

-Earwax is a substance that is naturally found in the inner ear, which protects it from bacteria and other particles or organisms that can harm this delicate area.
+Earwax is naturally found in the inner ear.
+Its function is to protect the ear from bacteria and other particles or organisms that can harm this delicate area.
 In addition, the wax acts as a natural lubricant for the ear and ear canal.
-But there comes a time when it accumulates in large quantities, which can cause discomfort for some as well as irritation, dizziness, loss of hearing, a feeling that there’s something stuck in the ear, and itching.
-That’s why you need to periodically clean your ears to remove excess earwax.
+But there comes a time when it accumulates in large quantities.
+This situation can cause discomfort for some.
+Furthermore, it can lead to bigger problems such as irritation, dizziness, loss of hearing, a feeling that there’s something stuck in the ear, and itching.
+That’s why removing earwax periodically might be advisable.